 Few soundbars can match Sonos when it comes to matching sound to the environment.
 The Beam includes Sonos' TruePlay, which automatically adjusts the speaker's sound to work best in the room in which you've placed it.
 TruePlay uses your phone's microphone to measure sound throughout the room.
 You can also manually adjust bass and treble; while watching video, you can also engage Speech Enhancement, which boosts the center channel, or Night Mode, which lowers the bass level.

 The Sonos Beam has a lot going for it.
 At the top of the list, there's Alexa, which brings smart-speaker functions into your living room.
-With AirPlay 2 support and Google Assistant on the way, this speaker won't become obsolete anytime soon.
+With AirPlay 2 and Google Assistant support, this speaker won't become obsolete anytime soon.
 It delivers wide and balanced sound overall, and you can also adjust the sound to your environment in ways that few soundbars allow.
 The soundbar's small size can also be a bonus, though in return for the compact form, you give up the booming bass that other Sonos speakers create.